-We had no transactions under the Company's share repurchase program for the quarter ended December 31, 2022.
-SeeNote 1 to our consolidated financial statements for a discussion of our share repurchase program.
+We had no transactions under our share repurchase program for the quarter ended December 31, 2023.
+SeeNote 1 to our consolidated financial statements for a discussion of our share repurchase program which expired in November 2023.

 Altice USA Stock Performance Graph